-These days, game systems come with all kinds of auxiliary ports---USB, HDMI, Ethernet, Optical Audio, and more.
-These gaming technology advancements are used for logging in online, connecting digital cameras, and everything in between.
+These days, game systems come with all kinds of auxiliary ports: USB, HDMI, Ethernet, Optical Audio, and more.
+These advances in gaming technology are used for logging in to online services, connecting digital cameras, and everything in between.

 In the retro gaming days of the '80s and '90s, getting a port for your console was rare.
 Most consoles only had one basic connection, called the "expansion port."